mi6/ic-ui-kit/CONTRIBUTING.md

 For functionality that a developer would want to control within a component, some suggestions are:
 - In most cases, use a prop (e.g. open/visible) that can then be controlled any way a developer would like.
 - For setting focus, use a method.

+For prop/slot naming standards, please check the [glossary of most common terms](GLOSSARY.md).

 ### Styling